A budding writer has just two problems that she needs to solve.

 “How could those little yellowjackets eat through the wire mesh that’s over the vent holes?” she asked.

 “They can’t.
 Most likely it was the roof rats and squirrels that chewed through the mesh and got into the attic.
 Then they got stung and died.
-There are lots of bones up there that shows that this has been going on for a long time.
-And then the yellowjackets could get in and out of your attic because the screen was gone from one or more of the vent holes.”
+There’s lots of bones up there that shows that this has been going on for a long time.
+And then the yellowjackets could get in and out of your attic because the screen was gone from a few of the vent holes.”

 “How do you get rid of the yellowjackets that are inside the attic?” she asked.

-The chemical I’ll use knocks ’em out.
+The chemical I’ll use knocks ‘em out.
 They sort of go to sleep.
 Then we spray poison in the nest in case there are some that didn’t go to sleep and to keep the ones that did from ever waking up.
 We wait about a half hour then go in and remove and bag the nest.
 Once we seal the bag we’ll take it out.
 You’ll need to keep the door between your kitchen and the laundry room closed.
+You’ll need to stay indoors with all of your windows and doors closed while we’re spraying and waiting for the chemicals to do their job.
 Then we’ll remove that little nest on the outside.”